Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Questions.md

 4. Once I've chosen where to install the GPS - what about the Bluetooth Low Energy the ETM should be able to send the data via Bluetooth 4.2 to the on-board computer with Bluetooth 4.2 interface shield.

 Question is: If On-board computer is installed on top of the bus or under the bus, or near wheel wall, can the signal from the bluetooth 4.2 reach the on-board computer?

+Since, wi-fi & bluetooth 4.2 use the same frequency fo rtransmission - If someone is using wi-fi on their phone will those signals interfere with my bluetooth signal?